-This new section to the Faculty Handbooks as Enforceable Contracts: A State Guide1 provides members with a comprehensive analysis of what a faculty handbook is and how it can be contractually enforced, with links to certain landmark cases and other resources.
-The update is presented in an easy-to-follow format, with a discussion of topics including background information, faculty employment, fundamental contract law principles in relation to academic freedom and tenure, tenured and non-tenured faculty, public vs. private institutions and collective bargaining agreements (and their applicability to faculty handbooks.)
+This new section of Faculty Handbooks as Enforceable Contracts: A State Guide1 provides members with a comprehensive analysis of what a faculty handbook is and how it can be contractually enforced, with links to certain landmark cases and other resources.
+The update is presented in an easy-to-follow format with discussions of topics including background information, faculty employment, fundamental contract law principles in relation to academic freedom and tenure, tenured and non-tenured faculty, public versus private institutions, and collective bargaining agreements (and their applicability to faculty handbooks).
 This update also explains contract defenses commonly raised in faculty handbook cases, including handbook disclaimers, financial exigency, and sovereign immunity.